 - Allow for permanent vote-by-mail requests with prepaid postage for ballot returns.

-- Establish a centralized database for those with past criminal convictions to determine their voter eligibility and outstanding fines, fees and restitution.
+- Establish a centralized database for those with past criminal convictions to determine their voter eligibility.

-- Ensure non-English language access for Florida’s rich diversity of population.
+- Ensure non-English language access for Florida’s diverse population.

 - Codify key provisions from the landmark 1965 Voting Rights Act that have been eroded since Shelby and Brnovich, including preventing vote dilution, strengthening voter intimidation protections, and creating a state “preclearance” program that requires local governments with records of discrimination to prove certain voting changes will not harm voters of color before they can go into effect.